Informed Consent: NCLEX-RN

 The physician, or another licensed independent practitioner such as a nurse practitioner or a physician's assistant, provides the client with complete information about the treatment or procedure, the potential risks including pain and complications, the benefits of the treatment or procedure, who will perform the planned treatment or procedure, and any possible alternatives to the treatment or procedure including their benefits and risks.

 The patient or their legal representative must give consent voluntarily and without any coercion by others.
-They must also ask questions and clarify things until they are certain about the procedure, the benefits, the risks and possible alternatives.
+They must also ask questions and clarify things until they are certain about the procedure, the benefits, the risks, and possible alternatives.

-The recognition that informed consent was obtained is based on the legality and completeness of the written consent and the required processes for obtaining a consent including the client's legal ability to sign it and the client's understanding of the procedure or treatment that they are consenting to.
+The recognition that informed consent was obtained is based on the legality and completeness of the written consent and the required processes for obtaining consent including the client's legal ability to sign it and the client's understanding of the procedure or treatment that they are consenting to.

 There are also times, such as during the preoperative period of time, which nurses must recognize, identify and confirm that a complete surgical consent was obtained and placed in the patient's medical record.